Rusty Press

 TRAIL OF TEARS NATIONAL TRAILS PARK

-Powwow is here again.
-This will be the 38th year for this wonderful annual event.
+This year's Powwow was a big success..
+This was the 38th year for this wonderful annual event.
 The participants come from across North America, so it is a time for all people to get to know other regions, other tribes, and other customs.
 Since we are a registered site on the circuit (which means that dancers get points toward national titles) we have phenomenal dancer, great vendors, outstanding activities and displays, and great food.
-Put the Trail of Tears Powwow on your calendar.
-Just off the I-165 and 41 exchange in Hopkinsville, Kentucy.
+Put next year's Trail of Tears Powwow on your calendar.
+Just off the I-165 and 41 exchange in Hopkinsville, Kentucy it is always the first weekend after Labor Day.
+See you there!

 TRAIL OF TEARS NATIONAL TRAILS PARK